-In order to graduate from Thayer Academy, all students must successfully meet the requirements stated in each of the five areas cited below:
+In order to graduate from Thayer Academy, all students must successfully meet the requirements stated in each of the areas cited below:

 - 1. Earned credits requirement: To receive a diploma, a student must accumulate a minimum of 20 credits. - 2.
 Course distribution requirement: The following credit distribution is required: - a.
 4 credits of English, with a minimum of one credit in English each year - b.
-3 credits of mathematics (typically, Algebra I, Algebra II, and Geometry unless the student places out of one or more of these classes) - c.
-3 credits of foreign language (students are required to complete the third level of a language and should take three years of the same language in the Upper School) - d.
+3 credits of mathematics (typically Algebra I, Algebra II, and Geometry unless the student places out of one or more of these classes) - c.
+3 credits of world language (students are required to complete the third level of a language and should take three years of the same language in the Upper School) - d.
 3 credits of science - e.
-3 credits of history, including one year of Modern European History and one year of United States History - f.
-1 credit of arts (1/2 of which is the Freshman requirement, Foundation in the Arts) - g.
+3 credits of history, including one year of United States History - f.
+1 credit of arts (1/2 of which is the Grade 9 requirement, Foundation in the Arts) - g.
 3 credits of electives - h.
-Health & Wellness: 9th PE and Health (9), Nutrition, Current Issues and Lifetime Activities (10), Decisions (11), and CPR (12). - 3.
-Course load requirement: Students must carry five core courses each year, although most will carry six (three each semester).
-Core courses fall into the following departments: English, mathematics, science, history, foreign language, and computer science.
-No more than two may be in the same discipline.
-Seniors: - a.
-Senior Year Requirements: Students are required to be enrolled at Thayer Academy for their entire senior year. - b.
-Senior Independent Project: Seniors are required to successfully complete an approved independent project during the last four weeks of the spring semester.
+Health & Wellness: 9th PE and Health (9), Nutrition, Current Issues, and Lifetime Activities (10), Decisions (11), and CPR (12). - 3.
+Course load requirement: Students must carry five core courses each year.
+Core courses fall into the following departments: English, mathematics, science, history, world language, and computer science.
+No more than two may be in the same discipline. - 4.
+Physical activity requirement: Students must participate in school-sponsored physical activities for two seasons each year.
+Ninth and 10th graders must participate in two interscholastic sports; 11th graders must participate in one season on a interscholastic team but can substitute one after-school activity for a team sport in their second season; and 12th graders must participate in two seasons of either interscholastic sports or after-school physical activities. - 5.
+Grade 12: - a.
+Grade 12 Requirements: Students are required to be enrolled at Thayer Academy for their entire 12th grade year. - b.
+Senior Independent Project: 12th graders are required to successfully complete an approved independent project during the last four weeks of the spring semester.
 Projects must have an academic, career, or community service orientation, and all projects must include a research component.
 Each student's project is monitored and supported by a Thayer faculty member.